falling-fruit/falling-fruit-mobile/README.md

     * `/coffee` - compiles to javascript
   * `/www` - Code compiled by grunt from `/src` (not version controlled), along with static files (e.g. images, js libraries).

+### Plugins & Platforms

-Note: Cordova installs plugins (`/plugins/*`) and builds platforms (`/platforms/*`) based on the content of the root `/config.xml` file, which is why these directories are not version-controlled.
+Cordova installs plugins (`/plugins/*`) and builds platforms (`/platforms/*`) based on the content of the root `/config.xml` file, which is why these directories are not version-controlled.
 The names and versions of required plugins are indicated with `<plugin>` tags.
-The platform-specific preferences that are not supported natively by Cordova are set using the [`cordova-custom-config`](https://github.com/dpa99c/cordova-custom-config) plugin, which dynamically rewrites content in `/platforms/*` from `/config.xml` on calls to `cordova prepare` or `cordova build`.
-Since the installation of any missing plugins can revert the changes made by `cordova-custom-config` (?), please repeat the command if this occurs.
+The platform-specific preferences that are not supported natively by Cordova are set using the [`cordova-custom-config`](https://github.com/dpa99c/cordova-custom-config) plugin, which dynamically modifies content in `/platforms/*` from `/config.xml` on calls to `cordova platform add *`, `cordova prepare *`, or `cordova build *`.
+Note that the installation of missing plugins can sometimes revert changes made by `cordova-custom-config`, so please followup with `cordova prepare *` or `cordova build *` if this occurs.

 ## Code layout